infotroph/Prairie_seq/project-log.md

 	make: *** No rule to make target `data/GelDoc/foo.jpg', needed by `gels'.
 Stop.

 This does _not_ mean there's a problem with the make rule, it means it can't find foo.tif or foo.csv!
 Why doesn't it say, like, ``"cannot find foo.csv, needed by `gels'"`` instead?
 Beats me.

+## 2015-01-26, CKB

+Updated CTAB protocol to clarify that we save all the supernatant from each chloroform separation step, even if some samples yield more supernatant than others.

+Updated README: protocols directory was missing from explanation of project layout.

+Planning for soil DNA extraction: Scott suggests double-extracting each sample to recover more of the harder-to-extract community, will circulate a paper that shows this makes a difference.